hyper4saken/linode-windows/README.md

 Assume u are using or create new Linode with Linux system , for example, Ubuntu Dist.

-- Power down your Ubuntu Linode server, then free some disk space for new disk from /dev/sda (Ubuntu) by resize at Storage Tab in Linode Manager ,then Add New disc, Label it window with ext4 and set disk size u like, and then add new configuration with full virtualization, boot option , choose direct disk ,block device assignment at/dev/sda select window
+- Power down your Ubuntu Linode server, then free some disk space for new disk from `/dev/sda` (Ubuntu) by resize at Storage Tab in Linode Manager ,then Add New disc, Label it window with `ext4` and set disk size u like, and then add new configuration with full virtualization, boot option , choose direct disk ,block device assignment at `/dev/sda` select window

-- Edit existing Ubuntu configuration at Configuration Tab and add block device at /dev/sdc select window
+- Edit existing Ubuntu configuration at Configuration Tab and add block device at `/dev/sdc` select window

 - Reboot to Ubuntu, then install woeusb program on any Linux shell type command once u are at Linux shell